diku-dk/hpps-e2020-pub/README.md

 implementations and report with other.
 You may however discuss material and ideas.

+## Study café

+On Friday 13:00-15:00 you will be able to get help with the assignments at the study café.

+You will be able to get help on Discord and offline, although the precise physical location is still undecided.

 ## Exam qualification

 To qualify for the exam you are required to achieve at least 50% of